+Unity offers practical, spiritual teachings that empower abundant and meaningful living.
+We are positive, practical and progressive!
 No dogma.
 No compelling clauses.
 Just your “base camp” for a more fulfilling life.

 How long are your services?

-What happens at a service?
+What happens at the service?

 What happens when I am a first-time visitor?

 You’ll find a “greeter” at the door ready welcome you.
 Fill out a First-Time Visitor form and sign up for our email newsletter; you will receive a complimentary Unity of Tampa T-Shirt!
 Note: All contact information is kept confidential.
 It will never be shared or sold.

 Unity is a welcoming place with a casual environment where you can come as you are.
 You can wear a dress or a suit and tie, but most people dress casually.
 And don’t forget your face covering!

 Unity of Tampa is a non-denominational spiritual center where EVERYONE is welcome.
 People from all religious backgrounds call Unity their spiritual home.
 Although present-day Unity is an official religious denomination, the organization was originally founded by Charles and Myrtle Fillmore as a spiritual support suitable for all religions and creeds.
 Unity is open to all persons regardless of race, nationality, or sexual orientation.
 People of all faiths find Unity teachings are positive, practical and progressive.
 Learn more about Unity.